limbo666/RandomLogWriter/README.md

 ## About
 Random Log Writer is licensed under the MIT License.
+This application was developed by Nikos Georgousis as a project for testing purposes.
+The program was initialy cretaed to test [LiveLogs](https://github.com/limbo666/LiveLogs) program performance with a randomly generated log file.

 ## Third party resourse
 The words.txt file has been taken from the following repository: https://github.com/dwyl/english-words
 Kudos @dwyl for his great work.

-This application was developed by Nikos Georgousis as a project for Testinig purpose.